- Home

 How APU’s First-Year Experience Measures Up

-U.S. News & World Report recently ranked APU’s first-year experience among the top 30 out of all colleges in the country for 2021.
+U.S. News and World Report recently ranked APU’s first-year experience among the top 30 out of all colleges in the country for 2021.
 This ranking recognizes APU’s successful programming, including the seminar course, events, living-learning communities, and counseling, all designed specifically for first-year college learners.

 “Azusa Pacific takes care to design supportive programming and campus opportunities that meet students where they are, whether they are in their first semester or final semester,” said Alexa Johansen, an adjunct professor and previous First-Year Seminar coordinator.
 “APU nurtures who they are made to be: university scholars, successful young adults, active community members, and, most importantly, sons and daughters of Christ.”